raimu/kephas/Application-Services.md

 Note: generic application service contracts allow multiple registrations by default, because it is expected that multiple services will be defined with different actual generic type parameters.

-## Composition constructor
-If an application service has only one constructor, this constructor is used for composition.
-If multiple constructors are defined, the constructor annotated with `[CompositionConstructor]` is used.

 ## Composition metadata
 Application services may indicate metadata attributes that they use.
 The following conventions are applied:
 * The attributes must implement `IMetadataValue<TValue>`.
 The `Value` property will provide the value of the metadata key.